😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Side Effects

-Different prescriptions may perceive different side effects, and the most common side effects of sleeping pills are:
+Different sleeping pills may come with different side effects, but the most common side effects of sleeping pills in the short-term and long-term are as follows [5]:

 • Memory or performance problems